ryanfitzer/ViewportJS/readme.md

 ### `current()` ###

-Checks each viewport condition and returns the first matching viewport `object` based on the `viewports` array configuration order.
+Checks each viewport condition and returns the last matching viewport `object` based on the `viewports` array configuration order.
 So if you prefer a "mobile-first" approach, your `viewports` array should be ordered from smallest viewport to the largest.

 ```js
 var currentVP = myViewport.current();